Residence permit

 Conclusion

 In conclusion, this article has outlined several common pathways for getting residency in Greece.
 The Greece PR requirements (permanent residence requirements) vary depending on whether one is a student, investor, or job-seeker.
 From the Greece Golden Visa to the EU Blue Card, there are many methods available.
 If you need any assistance or are just curious about a Greek residence permit, schedule a no-obligation call with our experts at Mirabello Consulting Agency.
-Greece is a destination for many due to its affordability compared to other EU countries, stunning natural landscapes, modern and in-demand job opportunities, and diverse and engaging study programs.
+Greece is a destination for many due to its affordability compared to other EU countries, stunning natural landscapes, modern and in-demand job opportunities, and diverse and engaging study programmes.

 FAQ